Magic vs. Bulls Player Props Betting Odds

 |3PM

-- Banchero's assist average -- 4.5 per game -- is equal to Wednesday's prop bet.
+- Banchero's assist average -- 4.5 per game -- is the same as Friday's prop bet.

-- He zero made three-pointers average is 1.5 lower than his over/under on Wednesday.
+- He zero made three-pointers average is 1.5 lower than his prop bet on Friday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.